doctrine/orm/docs/en/tutorials/getting-started.rst

           type: entity
           repositoryClass: BugRepository

-Now we can remove our query logic in all the places and instead use them through the EntityRepository.
+Now we can remove our query logic in all the places and instead use them through the repository.
 As an example here is the code of the first use case "List of Bugs":

 .. code-block:: php